MicrosoftDocs/well-architected/well-architected/security/testing.md

 **Always evaluate the test results.** Testing is a wasted effort if the results aren't used to prioritize actions and make improvements upstream.
 Document the security guidelines, including best practices, that you uncover.
 Documentation that captures results and remediation plans educates the team about the various ways that attackers might try to breach security.
 Conduct regular security training for developers, admins, and testers.

-When you're designing your test plans, think about the following questions:
+When you design your test plans, think about the following questions:

 - How often do you expect the test to run, and how does it affect your environment?